What is a private chef experience in Tuscany, Italy?

 - Settle payment terms before the day: most professional networks (including Chef On Demand) take a deposit at booking and the balance after the dinner.

-Private chef vs restaurant vs agriturismo: which to choose in Tuscany?
+Private chef vs restaurant vs villa: which to choose in Tuscany?

 All three deliver authentic Tuscan food, but the trade-offs differ sharply.
-A Michelin or Gambero Rosso restaurant in Florence or Siena gives you a chef-driven tasting menu but locks you into their dining room, their hours, and their seating noise — and a fine-dining table for 6 in central Florence routinely lands at €150 to €250 per head before wine.
-An agriturismo dinner is hyper-local, deeply seasonal, and often the cheapest path at €40 to €70 per head — but you go to them, on their schedule, with a fixed menu and shared seating.
+A Michelin or Gambero Rosso restaurant in Florence or Siena (Gambero Rosso is Italy's most respected national food and wine guide, akin to a domestic counterpart to Michelin) gives you a chef-driven tasting menu but locks you into their dining room, their hours, and their seating noise — and a fine-dining table for 6 in central Florence routinely lands at €150 to €250 per head before wine.
+An villa dinner — a meal served on a working Tuscan farm under regional law, where most ingredients must come from the farm itself — is hyper-local, deeply seasonal, and often the cheapest path at €40 to €70 per head — but you go to them, on their schedule, with a fixed menu and shared seating.
 A private chef at your villa costs roughly the same per head as fine dining (€85 to €180 in 2026) but converts the experience into something fundamentally different: zero travel after dinner, full menu customisation, unlimited table conversation, kids welcome at any hour, and the chef explaining each plate at your pace.
 For groups of 6 or more, private chef typically beats restaurant on cost-per-head once you add transport and gratuity.
 For couples chasing chef-driven discovery, a Michelin-starred restaurant remains a peak the villa format cannot replicate.

 | Format | Typical cost per head | Where | Best for |